 About Me

-I have a strong passion for teaching and doing research that promotes the accessibility and democratization of scientific knowlegde for the masses, contributing in several open-source projects and initiatives.
-The Vortex project is a “dream come true” initiative to open-up the full graphics processing unit software and hardware stacks, and provide a detailed microarchitecture pipeline that enables accelerators research in graphics, relational databases, graph analytics, and machine learning.
+I possess a profound passion for teaching and conducting research that promotes the accessibility and democratization of scientific knowledge, contributing to several open-source projects and initiatives.
+The Vortex project is an initiative aimed at opening up the complete software, compiler, and hardware stacks of graphics processing units to enable detailed microarchitecture hardware research explorations in graphics, graph analytics, and machine learning.

-Prior to pursing my graduate eduction, I was fortunate to have had a long industry experience working on compilers, language, and simulation tools for graphics processors at Microsoft, playing at the intersection between the application developer, the operating system, and hardware.
-I also had the privilege to intern at many prestigious reseach groups including Catapult Project at Microsoft Reseach, Hardware Accelerator Research Program (HARP) at Intel Labs, Storage Systems Group at IBM Alamaden Research, Future Technologies group at Oak Ridge Labs, High-Performance Computing group at Pacific Northwest Labs.
+Prior to my graduate studies, I garnered extensive industry experience working on compilers, languages, and simulation tools for graphics processors at Microsoft.
+I also had the privilege of interning at several prestigious research groups including Catapult Project at Microsoft Reseach, Hardware Accelerator Research Program (HARP) at Intel Labs, Storage Systems Group at IBM Alamaden Research, Future Technologies group at Oak Ridge Labs, High-Performance Computing group at Pacific Northwest Labs.

 Research Interests